ooddle

 Most people train too hard to get the benefits they actually want.

 If you have ever felt like your cardio plan is exhausting and oddly ineffective, the answer is often pace, not effort.
 Slowing down is the upgrade.
+The cruel irony of modern fitness culture is that the workouts that look hardest on social media are often the ones doing the least to extend your life or improve your daily energy.
+Zone 2 looks unimpressive from the outside.
+It is also the foundation everything else stacks on.

 What Zone 2 Cardio Actually Is

 Zone 2 sits at roughly sixty to seventy percent of your maximum heart rate.
 It is the highest intensity you can sustain while still breathing primarily through your nose and speaking in full sentences.
 In physiological terms, it is the upper edge of pure fat oxidation before lactate begins to climb.
+Below it, you are barely stressing the aerobic system.
+Above it, you are training a different energy pathway entirely.

 The Research